 Singapore Citizens attending Independent Schools;

-Admitted to the school through Direct School Admission or qualified for the Edusave Scholarships for Independent Schools; and
+Admitted to the school through Direct School Admission (This includes students admitted via school-based admission) or qualified for the Edusave Scholarships for Independent Schools (ESIS) award;

 ISB recipients receiving 100% fee subsidy will be auto-awarded the UPLIFT Scholarship.
 To apply, please submit the completed ISB application form and all relevant documents to the school.

-Study Awards may be given to NUS High School students who received school fees subsidy under the MOE Independent School Bursary (ISB) scheme.
+Temasek Foundation Study Award for STEM may be given to NUS High School students who received school fees subsidy under the MOE Independent School Bursary (ISB) scheme.

 Besides the school fees subsidy under the MOE ISB scheme, NUS High School provides additional financial assistance to needy Singapore Citizen pupils so that all Singaporeans, regardless of their financial background, can benefit from the best opportunities in education.